ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 ### User-defined Functions

 In this section, we'll explore the various functions required to apply the naming convention.
-As you'll discover, much of the logic revolves around maintaining concise resource names, which is crucial given the limitations on name length.
+As you'll discover, much of the logic revolves around creating concise resource names, which is crucial given the limitations on name length.
 For instance, a Key Vault or Storage Account name can only be 24 characters long, while a Windows virtual machine name is even shorter, capped at 15 characters.

 You can find the end result with all functions [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/apply-azure-naming-convention-using-bicep-functions/naming-conventions.bicep).

 #### Get Resource Type Prefix

 We'll begin with the resource type prefix.
 I've used [Abbreviation recommendations for Azure resources](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) to create a mapping of resource types to prefixes for resources commonly used in my projects.
-While this list may not be exhaustive, it can be easily extended with your own resource types and corresponding prefixes.
+While I haven't implemented the complete list, it can be easily extended with your own resource types and corresponding prefixes.

 Below is a snippet of the functions to retrieve the prefix.